chaobomin/Low-Light-Image-Enhancement-via-Regularized-Gaussian-Fields-Model/README.md

 the detail-preserving model based on Gaussian total variation (GTV) is established.
 The qualitative and quantitative comparisons on several public datasets demonstrate the superiority of our method over several state-of-the-arts in terms of enhancement efficiency and quality.

+Requirements: Matlab 2014

+Please download the files 'img_data' and 'src', and then run RGF_main.m.